dmazhukov/dmazhukov/README.md

-# Dmitrii Zhukov — Senior DevOps / Infrastructure Engineer
+# Dmitrii Zhukov — Senior DevOps / Platform / SRE Engineer

 Infrastructure engineer focused on **Kubernetes reliability**, **observability stacks**, and **PostgreSQL HA operations**.
 20+ years in tech — 14 as a .NET developer and tech lead, 6+ in DevOps and cloud infrastructure.